Modern boilers are considered to be resilient appliances and can provide heating and hot water to a home for years.

 The motorized valve can get clogged, leading to the failure of the valve.
 This often times, results in the heating system switching on when not needed, or vice versa.
 The motorized valve can be easily replaced by an experienced boiler technician.

-Condensate pipe freezing of the boiler occurs if the pipe of the boiler system is located outdoors.
+Condensate pipes can freeze if they’re located outside.
 When this happens, it blocks the water inside as a consequence.
 Fortunately, most modern boiler systems have special triggers that switch off the boiler when the water reaches a certain point to avoid any further damage to the boiler.

 One of the main indicators of this problem is that the boiler starts making gurgling or banging noises, due to either a build-up of air in the system or low pressure.